Kevin Macdonald (director): Career

-He has also directed a number of television commercials with Rogue Films who represent him for all his TV commercial work worldwide.
+He has also directed a number of television commercials with RSA Films who represent him for all his TV commercial work worldwide.

 Macdonald directed the film adaptation of hit BBC television drama State of Play, starring Russell Crowe.
 He then directed The Eagle, an adaptation of the book The Eagle of the Ninth, about a Roman Legion in 2nd century A.D. in Scotland.
 Bobby Fischer Goes to War, his next project, is a film about the 1972 World Chess Championship in Reykjavík, Iceland, in which Bobby Fischer took on the entire Soviet chess establishment.

 Macdonald made the film Life in a Day with producer Ridley Scott.
 The footage was filmed by thousands of people all around the world about their life in one day and posted on YouTube.
 The film premiered at the 2011 Sundance Film Festival to a global live audience, on 27 January 2011.

 Macdonald worked with the film production team Altitude, who created the commercially and critically acclaimed Amy Winehouse documentary film Amy (2015), on Whitney, a 2018 documentary based on Whitney Houston's life and death.
 This was the first Whitney Houston documentary to be officially authorized by the estate, and includes never-before-seen footage of Houston, exclusive demo recordings, rare performances and interviews with luminaries like Clive Davis.
 Macdonald stated, "The story that is never told about Whitney is just how brilliant she was as an artist; by many measures she had the greatest voice of the last 50 years.
-She changed the way pop music was sung - bringing it back full circle to its blues and gospel roots.
+She changed the way pop music was sung – bringing it back full circle to its blues and gospel roots.
 She was also completely unique in being a black pop star who transcended her race globally with her work sold in countries where black artists don't sell."

 In 2021, Macdonald released The Mauritanian, a legal drama based on the true story of Mohamedou Ould Slahi, a Mauritanian man who was held for fourteen years (from 2002 to 2016) without charge in the Guantanamo Bay detention camp, a United States military prison.
 The film received mixed to positive reviews, with critics praising Macdonald's direction, its cinematography and performances of the cast but criticised its screenplay.
 At the 78th Golden Globe Awards the film received two nominations; Best Actor – Motion Picture Drama (for Rahim), with Foster winning Best Supporting Actress – Motion Picture.
 At the 74th British Academy Film Awards the film received five nominations, including Best Film.

+His 2023 project George Blake, produced by Femke Wolting, won the development prize at 2024 Series Mania SERIESMAKERS section.